-PHP Luminova: Database Connection Drivers and Interface Overview
+PHP Luminova: MySQLi and PDO Database Connection Driver

 Database driver classes handle database connections, execute queries, and retrieve results.
 Designed to work with both PDO and MySQLi.